ViggieM/minimalistdjango/_posts/2023-06-10-virtualbox.md

 1. Download a Ubuntu iso image and use it to set up a VM.
 2. Install [VirtualBox](https://www.virtualbox.org/).
-   a.
-Create a virtual machine.
-It is important to select "Bridged Adapter" in the Network options.
+   - **Create a virtual machine**.
+It is important to **select "Bridged Adapter" in the Network options**.
 This will allow your host to communicate with the VM via TCP/IP.
 Configure other options (memory, disk size, etc.) as desired.
-   b.
-Optionally, I would suggest to install the Guest Additions.
+   - Optionally, I would suggest to **install the Guest Additions**.
 This allows you to resize the screen to the window size.
 First, select from the menu "Insert Guest Additions CD", then after mounting it you need to execute `autorun.sh`.
 After reboot you can activate from the menu "View > Autoresize Guest Display"
-   c.
-Optionally, I would also activate the bidirectional Drag and Drop from the menu.
+   - Optionally, I would also activate the **bidirectional Drag and Drop** from the menu.
-3. Next, you need to add your user to the sudoers group, which is not done by default on installation.
-For this, follow [following instructions](https://superuser.com/questions/1623376/how-can-i-make-my-own-account-a-sudoers-on-virtualbox/1755286#1755286):
+3. Next, you need to **add your user to the sudoers group**, which is not done by default on installation.
+For this, you need to follow [these instructions](https://superuser.com/questions/1623376/how-can-i-make-my-own-account-a-sudoers-on-virtualbox/1755286#1755286):
    ```
    su -
    sudo adduser <username> sudo